JamesBrownR/MeetingSurge/_posts/2025-12-04-showing-up-on-google.md

         <h2>10.
 You Have No Backlinks</h2>
         <p>Backlinks are when other websites link to yours.
 Google sees backlinks as votes of confidence.
 The more quality sites that link to you, the more Google trusts you.</p>
-        <p><strong>How do you get them?</strong> Get listed in local directories (Yelp, YellowPages, local chamber of commerce).
+        <p><strong>How do you get them?</strong> Get listed in local directories {Yelp, YellowPages, local chamber of commerce}.
 Partner with other local businesses and link to each other.
 Sponsor a Little League team and get a link from their site.
 Write a guest post for a local blog.
 Get featured in local news or community websites.</p>
         <p>You don't need a million backlinks.
 Even a few puts you ahead.</p>

         <h2>The Ultimate Test</h2>
-        <p>Open an incognito browser window (so your search history doesn't affect results).
+        <p>Open an incognito browser window {so your search history doesn't affect results}.
 Search for the services you offer plus "near me."</p>
         <p>Are you in the top three results?
 Top five?
 On the first page at all?
 If not, you have work to do.
 Because that's exactly what your potential customers are searching, and they're calling whoever shows up first.</p>

         <h2>What to Do Right Now</h2>